 Previous GeneCards Identifiers for EPHX2 Gene

 This gene encodes a member of the epoxide hydrolase family.
 The protein, found in both the cytosol and peroxisomes, binds to specific epoxides and converts them to the corresponding dihydrodiols.
 Mutations in this gene have been associated with familial hypercholesterolemia.
 Alternatively spliced transcript variants have been described. [provided by RefSeq, Feb 2012]

 GeneCards Summary for EPHX2 Gene

-EPHX2 (Epoxide Hydrolase 2, Cytoplasmic) is a Protein Coding gene.
-Diseases associated with EPHX2 include hypercholesterolemia, familial and fetal hydantoin syndrome.
-Among its related pathways are Metabolism and Linoleic acid metabolism.
-GO annotations related to this gene include protein homodimerization activity and hydrolase activity.
-An important paralog of this gene is EPHX3.
+EPHX2 (Epoxide Hydrolase 2) is a Protein Coding gene.
+Diseases associated with EPHX2 include Hypercholesterolemia, Familial and Fetal Hydantoin Syndrome.
+Among its related pathways are Metabolism and Arachidonic acid metabolism.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and hydrolase activity.
+An important paralog of this gene is EPHX4.

 UniProtKB/Swiss-Prot for EPHX2 Gene